wids-tucson/wids-tucson-2021/content/sessions/panel-2a.markdown

 ---
 title: "Panel on Industry skills: Transferable skills for industry"
-linktitle: "Afternoon Panel on Industry skills"
+linktitle: "Afternoon Panel A on Industry skills"
 date: "2021-03-19"
 menu:
   sessions: